-Teresa Johnson often acts for lenders and borrowers in commercial credit and finance transactions, acting in project-based finance, asset-based lending, syndicated financings, structured financings, cross-border transactions, and debt securities.
+Teresa Johnson advises clients on corporate and finance matters and coordinates the firm's resources in leading the representation of various key clients.
+Her practice focuses on acting for lenders and borrowers in commercial credit and finance transactions, project-based finance, asset-based lending, syndicated financings, cross-border transactions, and debt securities.
 Ms. Johnson has particular experience in consumer lending and she frequently represents peer-to-peer and other non-traditional lenders.
 Her experience includes advising directors and officers of public and private companies in various corporate governance matters.

-Ms. Johnson was recently recognized by the Daily Journal as one of the top 25 corporate transaction attorneys on the publication's annual list of the "Top 100 Women Lawyers."
-She is a member of the Corporate Governance Roundtable at the Rock Center for Corporate Governance at Stanford University.
+Ms. Johnson has been recognized by the Daily Journal as one of the top 25 corporate transaction attorneys on the publication's annual list of the "Top 100 Women Lawyers."

 Ms. Johnson practiced in London for several years before returning to the United States.
 Ms. Johnson was a member of the Stanford Law Review.